 Powder Filtration System - Drycleaning filtration systems that utilize filter powder (diatomite) and sometimes filter powder plus activated carbon as a filtering medium.
 These systems can be either Constant Pressure Filters, or Regenerative Filters.

 Pre-charged Solvent - Drycleaning solvent that contains detergent added by the manufacturer.
 It has been used largely in coin-operated drycleaning machines.

 Pre-cleaning - See Spotting.

-Precoat - Filter powder applied to the tube filters or filter
+Precoat - Filter powder applied to the tube filters or filter mesh.

 Pre-spotting - See Spotting.

 Protein Formula Detergent - A type of wet-side spotting agent that contains enzymes, which can include Amylase, Cellulase, Lipase or Protease.
 These digesters are used to remove starch, cellulose, fats, oils and protein stains.

 Pump Strainer - A device located in front of the solvent pump in a drycleaning machine that prevents lint and other objects from entering the pump.